b1tranger/makka-live-bot-frontend/doc/DOCUMENTATION.md

 # Makka Live Bot | Technical Documentation

 ## Project Overview
-Makka Live Bot is a high-fidelity Discord audio engine built for seamless audio streaming.
+Makka Live Bot is a high-fidelity Discord audio engine built for seamless, decentralized streaming.

-- Never Goes Offline: We use a "Master-Standby" relay.
-If one hosting instance dies, another immediately steps up to keep the audio playing."Master" instance dies, and they take over as new "Master" instances to continue the bot functionality.
+- Resilient "Master-Standby" Relay: Say goodbye to downtime.
+Our decentralized hosting model ensures that if a "Master" instance goes offline, a "Standby" instance immediately takes over to keep the bot functional across all servers.
+- Quranic Integration: Powered by the Quran.com API, the bot provides high-quality Quran recitations, daily verses (Ayat), detailed Tafsir, and multi-language translations directly to your voice channels and chats.
-- Values-Driven: We are committed to making this a "Muslim-friendly" bot.
-We are currently developing filters to ensure content remains halal and beneficial for everyone.
+- Values-Driven & Halal-First: We are committed to a "Muslim-friendly" experience.
+We are actively developing content filters to ensure all audio remains halal and beneficial, creating a safe space for the community.

-Insha-Allah, this project will grow to serve the entire Ummah with clean, high-quality audio technology.
+InshaAllah, this project will grow to serve the entire Ummah with clean, high-quality audio technology and easy access to the Word of Allah.

 ## Tech Stack & Libraries